Explicit reconstruction of the entanglement wedge via the Petz map: Discussion

 Another intriguing possibility is that the modes $d$ are operators which are gauge invariant, but they are made out of constituents in regions $A_L,~A_R$ which are not separately gauge invariant.
 This seems natural from the point of view of, for example, the free $O(N)$ model.
 In that case we have operators like $\sum_{L,R} \phi^i(x) \phi^i(y)$, with $x\in A_L$ and $y\in A_R$, which are $O(N)$ invariant but the individual constituents are not, see also discussion in \cite{Mintun:2015qda}.

-A difficulty with the second possibility is that in a proper gauge theory one would expect that non-gauge invariant operators in regions $L,~R$ have to be connected by Wilson lines which will have to go through the complement $B_U\cup B_D$.\footnote{In the $O(N)$ model the symmetry is global hence no Wilson line is necessary.} This would imply that the operators $\mathcal{E}_{M}$ cannot strictly commute with all operators in regions $B_U,~ B_D$, as generally the Wilson lines can be detected by operators in regions $B_U,B_D$.
-This seems to contradict the conventional understanding of EWR, as in the scenario described above the operators on $\mathcal{E}_{M}$ would not be entirely supported in region $A_L,A_R$ due to the Wilson lines in $B_U\cup B_D$.
+A difficulty with the second possibility is that in a proper gauge theory one would expect that non-gauge invariant operators in regions $A_L,~A_R$ have to be connected by Wilson lines which will have to go through the regions $B_U$ or $B_D$.\footnote{In the $O(N)$ model the symmetry is global hence no Wilson line is necessary.} If the operators in $\mathcal{E}_{M}$ are actually dual to gauge invariant Wilson line operators with end points in $A_L$ and $A_R$, this would imply that they cannot strictly commute with all operators in regions $B_U $ and $ B_D$, as generally the Wilson lines can be detected by operators in regions $B_U$ or $B_D$.
+This seems to contradict the conventional understanding of EWR, as in the scenario described above the operators on $\mathcal{E}_{M}$ would not be entirely supported in region $A_L,A_R$ since the Wilson lines are passing through the complementary regions.

 It would be interesting to explore whether a particular combination of such Wilson lines connecting the individual non-gauge invaritant constituents can be constructed, where commutators of this combination with all simple operators in region $B_U,B_D$ are sufficiently suppressed at large $N$.
 This might not directly contradict the arguments supporting EWR.
-For example, the equality of relative entropies \cite{jafferis2016relative} has been established at large $N$ and it is not obvious if there is a way to generalize the argument to imply equality including exponentially suppressed corrections\footnote{For example, at finite $N$ we expect that the bulk geometry is fully quantum and it is not even clear how one can define the entanglement wedge.}.
+For example, the equality of relative entropies \cite{jafferis2016relative} has been established at large $N$ and the arguments are not expected to generalize to imply equality including exponentially suppressed corrections\footnote{For example, at finite $N$ we expect that the bulk geometry is fully quantum and it is not even clear how one can define the entanglement wedge.}.
 This might suggest a refinement of EWR where bulk operators are \emph{mostly} supported in $A_R\cup A_L$, allowing some form of Wilson lines connecting the two regions.

 In any case, the nature of observables in the entanglement wedge but not the causal wedge, like the operators $d$ in this case, remains somewhat mysterious and further study of their properties is necessary.